The reed: A sensitive creator of waves

 The classes are not defined strictly, and from one reed to another of the same class can be individual differences, too.
 But even in the industrial mass production (e.g. at Vandoren) the differences are surprisingly small.
 Small manufacturers try out every single reed, there you can rely on a tested reed (at a much higher price, off course).

 How to buy reeds

-The traditional way is to go to a music shop and buy a box or some single reeds of you favorite brand.
-Most will have in stock VanDoren and Ricoh, and usually some national brands.
-The good thing in a music shop is, that if you buy single reeds, the salesman takes them out of the box - and even if they come in plastic covers, one can often see easily that some of them are not good.
-Depending on how the local culture is in your country you might not have to take those.
-When you buy a box, then you are caught - it is perfectly normal that 3 out of ten reeds are hardly usable.
-You can as well order over the internet - reeds are standardized products.
+The traditional way is to go to a music shop and buy a box or some single reeds of you favourite brand.
+Most shops will have the popular brands like VanDoren or Ricoh in stock, and usually also some national brands.
+The good thing in a music shop is, that if you buy single reeds if you want, and the salesman takes them out of the box - and even if they come in plastic covers, one can often see easily if some of them are not really good.
+And depending on how the local culture is in your country you might not have to take those.
+But when you buy a box, then you are caught - it is perfectly normal that 3 out of ten reeds are hardly usable.
+You can as well order over the internet - reeds of the famous brands are standardized products.

 How to treat reeds

 There are a lot of different opinions about treating reeds.
 Some are very specific, and many are contradictory.
 Most agree that you have to "break in" reeds, that is, in the beginning you don't play on them longer than 15 minutes, so they "get used" to swinging.
 This may sound strange but most people find that this advice is good.